HyoungsungKim/Studying-ethereum/study-in-geth/docs/(For-lecture)Build-private-network-and-test.md

 "0x926f1bb71d5b48a306e6cde2d45c01f8af2107febf94b166a7e5f8e025dc8adc"
 ```

 There is no error.
-Let's see pending transactions
+Let's see a pending transactions

 ```
 > eth.pendingTransactions